Thursday, February 8, 2018

-Second Thursday Family Storytime: " Teddy Bears "
+Second Thursday Family Storytime: " People of the World " (Free)

 6:30 pm-The Birmingham Museum/John West Hunter Park

 Join us at the cozy and historic Hunter House for stories about the many different people who share our world read by a children's librarian from the Baldwin Public Library.
 Intended for young children (children must be accompanied by an adult).
 Parking is available at the Chester Street Parking structure.
 Registration required; please register online at the library.